yanivyacoby/a-guide-to-your-phd/guide.md

 **Lead with vulnerability:**
 Many of us who are in PhD programs have been trained to lead with strengths -- to portray ourselves in the way that makes us look most impressive so we can pass interviews, impress colleagues, etc.
 While leading strengths is a useful skill, it can also lead to isolation during grad school.
-PhD students are at a significantly higher risk of developing depression, anxiety and imposter syndrome than the rest of the population.
+PhD students are at a significantly higher risk of experiencing depression, anxiety and imposter phenomenon than the rest of the population.
 It is easy to slip into a dark mindset in which you feel like you're not meeting your expectations for yourself, and in which everyone around you is successful and well-balanced.
 And while in [Section 1](#part1), we encouraged you to set reasonable expectations for yourself based on your stage in the program;